 If you are more of an outdoorsy family, then taking a hike in the warmer Arizona air may be just the tonic you need after a long and miserable winter!

 Located close to the zoo mentioned above, a short drive will take you out to the parking lot located beneath the sandstone mountain.
 The path to the top is easy going and well maintained, and therefore is truly suitable for all ages.

 Once you get to the top you will be able to stand in awe and admire the huge sandstone buttes and all of the strangely-shaped holes they have created.
-The view of the phoenix skyline is spectacular and there is an additional toddler playground for afterwards if the kids still have loads of energy left!
+The view of the Phoenix skyline is spectacular and there is an additional toddler playground for afterward if the kids still have loads of energy left!

 This is a free activity (bonus!).
 Parking is located right next to the trailhead and you simply follow the signs to the top.
 There are also restroom facilities nearby if the need arises.

 If you have children under the age of 10, this has got to be on your list of attractions to attend.
 This park was voted by Forbes as one of the 12 best city parks in America!

 The main feature is a replica steam train, the C.P.
 Huntingdon, which takes you on a 7-minute tour of the island.
 There are great snack bars and pedal boats for the family too.

 Finally, this park is home to the oldest continuously operating carousel in Arizona which began operating in 1948, and underwent a full refurbishment in the later 1980s to restore it to its former glory.